MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

 #### For Already Provisioned Services

-If the rules outlined in the _OAR_ that provisioned the service allow the _Resource User_s scope, affiliation, membership status in COmanage, or other attributes on hand to dictate the terms of access, then the _Resource Provider_ will take the necessary steps to configure the system for this _Resource User_, and deliver the OAG back to the `Central Authority`.
+If the rules outlined in the _OAR_ that provisioned the service allow the _Resource User_ scope, affiliation, membership status in COmanage, or other attributes on hand to dictate the terms of access, then the _Resource Provider_ will take the necessary steps to configure the system for this _Resource User_, and deliver the OAG back to the `Central Authority`.
 Otherwise, this may kick off an approval process whereby